 Added to Saved items

 Coronavirus: how quickly do COVID-19 symptoms develop and how long do they last?

-By now, hopefully everyone knows about the key symptoms of coronavirus - fever about 37.8°C, new continuous cough and loss of (or new change to) your sense of smell and/or taste.
-But there's still much confusion about how quickly symptoms develop after exposure to the virus and what you can expect if you do become infected.
+By now, hopefully everyone knows about the key COVID symptoms - fever about 37.8°C, new, continuous cough and loss of (or new change to) your sense of smell and/or taste.
+But there's still much confusion about how quickly COVID symptoms develop after exposure to the virus and what you can expect if you do become infected.

-Let's start with a disclaimer - this is a very new disease and evidence is changing at speed.
-As more and more countries are affected, lessons are being learnt from other parts of the world.
+Let's start with a disclaimer - it may feel as if COVID-19 has been around for ever, but this is still a relatively new disease and evidence is changing at speed.
+And as countries around the world see more cases and manage the pandemic in their own ways, lessons are being learnt.

-In the first weeks after a country is affected, there is usually adequate hospital and Intensive Care Unit (ICU) capacity.
+In the first weeks after a country is affected or a new wave of cases occurs, there is usually adequate hospital and Intensive Care Unit (ICU) capacity.
 But as health services are overwhelmed, patients who would previously have been admitted to hospital for observation are cared for at home; patients who might previously have been ventilated in ICU are kept on hospital wards, with less invasive methods of breathing support such as continuous positive airways pressure (CPAP) to keep them going; and ventilation on ICU is reserved for the sickest of the sick.